 Introduction

-All living bodies are tailored to attack or get infected from the disease or infection-causing agents called pathogens either viruses or bacteria.
+All living bodies are tailored to attack or get infected by disease- or infection-causing agents called pathogens, which are either viruses or bacteria.
 However, multicellular living things have a dedicated system to recognize, destroy, and stop those disease-causing agents from spreading diseases and infections.
-This system is known as Immune System.
-(Delves, 2000) Sometimes an immune response is slower and cannot quickly contain the infecting agent.
-Hence, the body is subject to tailor to the pathogens.
+This system is known as the Immune System.
+(Delves, 2000) Sometimes, an immune response is slower and cannot quickly contain the infecting agent.
+Hence, the body is subject to being tailored to the pathogens.
 Therefore, the vaccination process is used for the survival of human beings in a world potentially full of dangerous invaders.
-This paper provides the primer of how the body responds to the deadly pathogens after the vaccine and how the immune system utilizes our immune processes including the cardiovascular and lymphatic systems to defend the host human body against the threats of potential microbes.
+This paper provides a primer on how the body responds to deadly pathogens after the vaccine and how the immune system utilizes our immune processes, including the cardiovascular and lymphatic systems, to defend the host human body against the threats of potential microbes.

-The human body after vaccine trains the immune system of the body to recognize the certain molecules called antigens that are present in pathogens either bacteria or viruses to trigger an immune response.
-The human body gets injected with the antigens through a vaccine which makes the immune system recognize and combat the invading pathogens and produce antibodies in return.
+The human body, after the vaccine, trains the immune system to recognize the certain molecules called antigens that are present in pathogens, either bacteria or viruses, to trigger an immune response.
+The human body gets injected with the antigens through a vaccine, which makes the immune system recognize and combat the invading pathogens and produce antibodies in return.
 If pathogens reappear, antigen-specific antibodies always recognize them, and antigens aggressively attack and destroy the hostile invaders before they dare to spread the disease in the human body.

 Human Interconnected Systems to Combat Pathogens

 The human body has numerous interconnected systems that work in coordination to balance the health of every human.
-Some may think that cells and tissues work opposite to each other or immune system is different from the human circulatory system.
-In the parallel universe, if this would happen that every system works in its own manner, the human body would not function properly.
-(Delves, 2000) The main systems of immune response that work together to defend the body against pathogens are the Cardiovascular and Lymphatic systems.
-A brief description of how both the systems work to keep the human body safe from infecting agents is as follows:
+Some may think that cells and tissues work opposite to each other or that the immune system is different from the human circulatory system.
+In the parallel universe, if this happened and every system worked in its own manner, the human body would not function properly.
+(Delves, 2000) The main immune response systems that work together to defend the body against pathogens are the cardiovascular and lymphatic systems.
+A brief description of how both systems work to keep the human body safe from infecting agents is as follows:

 Cardiovascular System